joelsellgren/Portfolio2/README.md

 # Portfolio

-Made in TypeScript and React
+Made in TypeScript, React and Tailwind